- A four-year form of education that commences after four years at Primary School.

 - Pupils may transfer from the Academic Secondary School Lower Level (AHS) to the Middle School.

 - Educational and careers guidance form the foundation for educational and careers decisions taken later.

 - Individualisation and internal differentiation form the key characteristics.

-- All-day education is offered at many New Secondary Schools.
+- All-day education is offered at many Middle Schools.

 - Upon completion: Attendance at a more advanced medium level or upper level school or a pre-vocational school.

-The New Secondary School has been the regulatory form of education since 1 September 2012.
-Since the 2018/2019 school year, all former Lower Secondary Schools have become New Secondary Schools.
+The Middle School has been the regulatory form of education since 1 September 2012.
+Since the 2018/2019 school year, all former Lower Secondary Schools have become Middle Schools.
 By creating a broad, legally-assured foundation, it has been possible to create a single type of school for all children aged between 10 and 14 years, after completing four years in the Primary School.

 Not only does e-learning allow knowledge to be transferred interactively but it also trains pupils to be critical in their use of new media, such as the internet.

-The fact that the New Secondary School integrates all pupils, irrespective of their origin and upholds the equality of opportunity of both genders will enhance its pupils' awareness, intensify their social competences such as respect, esteem and tolerance and enable them to view the world without prejudice.
+The fact that the Middle School integrates all pupils, irrespective of their origin and upholds the equality of opportunity of both genders will enhance its pupils' awareness, intensify their social competences such as respect, esteem and tolerance and enable them to view the world without prejudice.

-Classes at the New Secondary School follow the curriculum of the new secondary school; they are jointly organised by teams of teachers from New Secondary School.
+Classes at the Middle School follow the curriculum of the secondary school; they are jointly organised by teams of teachers from Secondary School.
 Successful completion entitles pupils to attend an academic or secondary school, depending on the educational targets achieved.
 The individual strengths of learning and performance are recorded in the “supplementary differentiating performance report”, which is issued in addition to the normal school report.
 The choice of educational path is accompanied by regular parent-child-teacher conversations.